openhab/org.openhab.binding.zwave/doc/linear/gctbz48_0_0.md

 ### Parameter 19: C Delta Stage 2 ON

 C Delta Stage 2 ON
-Sets the delta from setpoint that stage 2 cooling starts Values in the range 2 to 7 may be set.
+<p&gtSets the delta from setpoint that stage 2 cooling starts</p&gt
+Values in the range 2 to 7 may be set.

 The manufacturer defined default value is ```2```.